AlexeyShchukin/OnlineShopAuth/README.md

 providing secure access to the system for both customers and administrators.
-It leverages **FastAPI** for its high performance and ease of use, **SQLAlchemy 2.0 (Async)** for asynchronous ORM operations with PostgreSQL, **Apache Kafka** for asynchronous communication, and **Redis** for caching or session management within the microservices ecosystem.
+It leverages **FastAPI** for its high performance and ease of use, **SQLAlchemy 2.0 (Async)** for asynchronous ORM operations with PostgreSQL, **Apache Kafka** for asynchronous communication, and **Redis** as a storage backend for rate limiting, preventing brute-force attacks by temporarily blocking users after multiple failed login attempts.
 A key security feature is the **use of RSA private keys for JWT signing**, with **public keys provided to other microservices for secure and efficient token verification**.